leoparente/netbox-learning/netbox-discovery-quickstart/README.md

 ./2_start_netbox.sh
 ```

-When this step finishes you can check that NetBox is working by logging NetBox using the URL and credentials provided in the command line output.
+When this step finishes you can check that NetBox is working by logging into NetBox using the URL and credentials provided in the command line output.

 ### Start Diode.